 By Rohinton Mistry

 Set in India in 1975, A Fine Balance tells the stories of four people from varied backgrounds who are thrown together when a chain of circumstances sees them seeking shelter in one small flat.
 Stubbornly independent Dina, takes in Maneck, the college-aged son of a childhood friend.
 She also reluctantly gives shelter to Ishvar and his nephew Om, two tailors who have fled the caste violence of their native village.
 Throughout the chapters you’ll learn their back stories—which are at times harrowing—and what has led them to this tiny flat.
-If you’re wondering whether or not to keep the tissues close for this one, @annafranklyn revealed she “has never cried so much in public” when she finished the book.
 Read it here.

 Such A Fun Age